 International obligations are increasingly losing its legitimacy, opening the door, "a self-proclaimed global sheriffs."

-The recent missile attack on the base of the Syrian Air Force in response to the alleged use of chemical weapons - sarin - in the Syrian city of Khan Shaykhun, which killed at least 87 people, was very well received from the political point of view, but it was contrary to international law, that raises difficult questions about the adequacy of international standards for the prevention of crime and about how to achieve reform, writes Ben Sol article for Chatham House.
+A recent missile attack on the Syrian air force base in response to the alleged use of chemical weapons - sarin - in the Syrian city of Khan Sheikhun, in which at least 87 people were killed, was very well received from the political point of view, however it was contrary to international law that raises difficult questions about the adequacy of international norms for the prevention of crime and how to achieve reforms, writes Ben Sol in an article for Chatham House.

 So, the author notes, the United States did not act in self-defense against attack by Syria, as provided by article 51 of the UN Charter.
 Security Council, the international organization did not give mandate for Washington to use military force to restore security under Chapter VII of the Charter.

 Apart from cases of self-defense and the UN Security Council mandate, no other internationally recognized exceptions to the use of military force, as referred to in Article 2 (4) of the UN Charter.
 No country has the right to unilaterally put into practice UN military means resolution, whether in response to a violation of Syria of its obligations under the two Conventions, prohibiting the use of chemical weapons (1923 and 1993 years), or for the violation of UN Security Council resolution 2118, which prohibits the use of Syria toxic substances.